All Episodes

 And I ran across a really comprehensive piece in a foreign policy digest, which made the case that in fact it was not Bashar Assad that was committing atrocities against these people,

-that these people were committing the atrocities against their own in an effort to make it look like Assad, so that Obama and the rest of the free world would come in and take out Bashar.
+that these people were committing the atrocities against their own in an effort to make it look like Assad so that Obama and the rest of the free world would come in and take out Bashar.

-And they are a group which which grew and came into existence and really prospered in the vacuum that was Iraq after we pulled out and did not leave a residual force to deal with any of this.
+And they are a group which grew and came into existence and really prospered in the vacuum that was Iraq after we pulled out and did not leave a residual force to deal with any of this.

-They spread from Iraq to Syria, and they they started committing mass mayhem against citizens in Iraq and made to look like it was happening by the uh in Syria and made it look like it was a Syrian government doing it.
+They spread from Iraq to Syria and they started committing mass mayhem against citizens in Iraq and made to look like it was happening by the Syria.

 And we were on the verge of allying with those people last summer against Bashar Assad.

-Now we are ostensibly assisting Syria in taking the battle to ISIS, ISIL, whatever Obama wants to call them.
+Now We are ostensibly assisting Syria in taking the battle to ISIS, ISIL, whatever Obama wants to call them.

-And that has prompted the government of Bashar Assad, uh prompted us to tell that government, hey, don't shoot down our planes.
+And that has prompted the government of Bashar Assad, prompted us to tell that government, hey, don't shoot down our planes.

 We're going to start bombing, and we may start bombing inside Syria.

-It's a stunning, it it's a literally stunning reversal.
+It's a literally stunning reversal.

 It was so close a year ago that we actually were on the verge of supporting this group now that has become public enemy number one.

-Uh this is Lee in Queens.
+This is Lee in Queens.

 Lee, you're next.

-It's great to have you on the uh EIB network.
+It's great to have you on the EIB network.

 Hi.

-Hi, thanks for taking a call.
+Hi, thanks for taking the call.

-Uh my question is, why are we validating the fact that Obama can do executive amnesty?
+My question is, why are we validating the fact that Obama can do executive amnesty?

-What do you mean, validating it?
+What do you mean validating it?

-I mean, because we're all we're bracing ourselves and we're hoping that he doesn't do it like after the election or in the lame duck or whatever, and the underlying message there is that he can do it.
+I mean, because we're bracing ourselves and we're hoping that he doesn't do it like after the election or in the lame duck or whatever, and the underlying message there is that he can do it.

-Well, no, I don't know.
+Well, no, I don't, no.

-Uh I get your point.
+I get your point.

-The answer to your question is, is that me, people in this audience are not accepting, we're totally opposed to that premise, but we don't have anybody in Washington that represents us.
+We're totally opposed to that premise, but we don't have anybody in Washington that represents us.

 Right.